Skip to main content

 OpenID Connect (OIDC)

 In addition to SAML, Softyflow supports OpenID Connect for modern SSO needs using OAuth 2.0 and JWT-based identity tokens.
 Ideal for integration with providers like Google, Azure, Okta, and others.
+This method can be used with API integrations and custom authentication workflows.

 2. Password Management